 TIP: The pensive angles of the architecture are more prominent when captured in the early morning light.
 Always remember when photographing a monument to be respectful of the site and what it commemorates.

 TIP: For a unique challenge, strap into your own canoe or kayak and try to slalom down the training course, or take it easy the first time around with the moving water beginners’ area.
+You can also take kayaking courses with MKC.
 Note to self: consider waterproof gear for this trip.